deepik27/simple-toolchain-20210602121701501/README.md

 ### Bind the Watson IoT Platform service to the app

 1. Open the [IBM Cloud dashboard][bluemix_dashboard_url] in your browser.
-1. Open the IBM IoT for Automotive service.
+1. Open the IBM IoT Connected Vehicle Insights service.
 1. Select **Connections** tab at the left navigation bar.
 1. Click **Connect New**.
 1. Select *IBM Watson IoT Platform* service, and then click **Create** to bind the service.